+Older children may also be referred to the Down Syndrome Program.
 As your child grows, our program grows, too.
 As part of the Developmental Pediatrics Department, our team is able to adjust the care we provide to your child’s changing needs.
 Close communication throughout the hospital departments means that specialists are easily accessible in the event that more care is needed.

 Our developmental pediatrics doctors help families transition from child care to adult care when the time comes.
 Conversations about this transition begin early so that the process is as smooth as possible.
 The goal is to enable patients to move toward independence and to ensure that they have the resources for optimal decision-making.
 This transition typically happens sometime between the ages of 18 and 25.
 The Center for Youth and Adults With Conditions of Childhood (CYACC) aids in this transition.